helgeryan/about/README.md

 - Cocoapods (Lottie)
 - Async-Await

+Bluetooth Example App: SwiftUI app used to display ability to implement the CoreBluetooth framework provided by Apple. https://github.com/helgeryan/bluetooth

 NBA Home App: SwiftUI app using SportsRadar API in a fun way to show SwiftUI coding (also uses AlamoFire). https://github.com/helgeryan/nbaHomeApp

 NFL Home App: SwiftUI app using SportsRadar API in a fun way to show SwiftUI coding (also uses AlamoFire and Async-Await). https://github.com/helgeryan/nflHomeApp